mehulagg/gitlab/doc/development/instrumentation.md

 Both the real and CPU timings are measured in milliseconds.

-Multiple calls to the same block will result in the final values being the sum of all individual values.
+Multiple calls to the same block results in the final values being the sum of all individual values.
 Take this code for example:

 ```ruby